 Final stages of dementia

 Final-stage dementia symptoms are similar to late-stage dementia symptoms.
-However, someone with final-stage dementia may experience more pain, other physical conditions and may be approaching the end of life.
+However, someone living with final-stage dementia may experience more pain, other physical conditions and may be approaching the end of life.
 Final-stage dementia symptoms can include:

 · Loss of consciousness